Subordinate Courts

 Constitutional Framework (Articles 233-237)

-Part VI, Chapter VI of the Constitution (Articles 233-237) deals with subordinate courts.
-Article 233 provides for the appointment of district judges by the Governor in consultation with the High Court.
-A person not already in government service can be appointed as a district judge only if he has been an advocate or pleader for at least seven years and is recommended by the High Court.
-Article 234 provides that persons other than district judges are appointed to the state judicial service by the Governor in accordance with rules made by him after consultation with the State PSC and the High Court.
-Article 235 gives the High Court control over the subordinate courts, including the power of posting, transfer, promotion, and granting of leave to persons belonging to the state judicial service.
-This control is administrative and does not include the power to review or reverse judicial decisions of subordinate courts (which is done through the appellate process).
-Article 236 defines "district judge" to include judge of a city civil court, additional district judge, joint district judge, assistant district judge, chief judge of a small cause court, chief presidency magistrate, additional chief presidency magistrate, sessions judge, additional sessions judge, and assistant sessions judge.
-Article 237 empowers the Governor to apply the provisions of Chapter VI to any class of magistrates.
+Art 233 provides for appointment of district judges by the Governor in consultation with the High Court.
+A non-government candidate must have been an advocate or pleader for at least 7 years and be recommended by the HC.
+Art 234 provides that persons other than district judges are appointed by the Governor in accordance with rules made after consulting the State PSC and the HC.
+Art 235 vests "control" over subordinate courts in the HC, covering posting, transfer, promotion, and leave.
+This control is administrative; the HC cannot reverse judicial decisions of subordinate courts (that occurs through appeals).
+Art 236 defines "district judge" broadly to include city civil court judge, additional/joint/assistant district judge, chief judge of a small cause court, chief presidency magistrate, sessions judge, and additional/assistant sessions judge.
+Art 237 empowers the Governor to apply Chapter VI provisions to any class of magistrates.
+The 7-year advocate qualification (Art 233) and the Art 235 HC control provision are heavily tested.

 Structure of Civil Courts

-The civil court hierarchy from top to bottom consists of: (a) District Court/District Judge — the highest civil court at the district level with both original and appellate jurisdiction; hears civil suits of higher value and appeals from subordinate civil courts; the district judge is also the sessions judge for criminal cases; (b) Additional District Courts — created to handle the workload of the District Court; presided over by Additional District Judges with jurisdiction similar to the District Judge; (c) Sub-Courts / Sub-Judge Courts — hear civil suits of intermediate value (pecuniary jurisdiction varies by state); (d) Civil Judge (Senior Division) — hear civil suits up to a specified monetary value; (e) Civil Judge (Junior Division) / Munsif Courts — the lowest rung of the civil court hierarchy; hear civil suits of the lowest value; also called Munsif Courts in some states.
-The pecuniary jurisdiction of each level varies from state to state as states have the power to organize subordinate courts.
-In metropolitan areas, there are separate Small Causes Courts (established under the Presidency Small Cause Courts Act, 1882 and the Provincial Small Cause Courts Act, 1887) that deal with suits of small value through a simplified procedure.
-Family Courts (under the Family Courts Act, 1984) deal with matrimonial disputes, custody, and maintenance.
+The civil hierarchy from top to bottom: (a) District Court / District Judge, the highest civil court at the district level, with original and appellate jurisdiction; (b) Additional District Courts, created to handle workload overflow, with jurisdiction similar to the District Judge; (c) Sub-Courts / Sub-Judge Courts, hearing intermediate-value civil suits; (d) Civil Judge (Senior Division), hearing suits up to a specified monetary value; (e) Civil Judge (Junior Division) / Munsif Courts, the lowest rung, hearing the smallest-value suits.
+Pecuniary jurisdiction varies across states since states organize subordinate courts.
+Metropolitan areas have separate Small Causes Courts (Presidency Small Cause Courts Act, 1882; Provincial Small Cause Courts Act, 1887) for simplified small-value procedures.
+Family Courts (Family Courts Act, 1984) handle matrimonial disputes, custody, and maintenance exclusively.
+The hierarchy from District Judge to Munsif and the state-level variation in pecuniary jurisdiction are tested factually.

 Structure of Criminal Courts

-The criminal court hierarchy is governed by the Code of Criminal Procedure, 1973 (CrPC) — now replaced by the Bharatiya Nagarik Suraksha Sanhita (BNSS), 2023.
-The hierarchy from top to bottom: (a) Sessions Court — presided over by the Sessions Judge (who is also the District Judge on the civil side); has jurisdiction to try all offences and can impose any sentence including the death sentence (subject to HC confirmation); (b) Additional Sessions Court — presided over by an Additional Sessions Judge; assists the Sessions Judge; can try all offences and impose any sentence except the death sentence; (c) Assistant Sessions Court — in some states; (d) Chief Judicial Magistrate (CJM) — heads the magistracy in a district; can try offences punishable with imprisonment up to 7 years; (e) Judicial Magistrate First Class (JMFC) — can try offences punishable with imprisonment up to 3 years, or fine up to Rs 10,000, or both; (f) Judicial Magistrate Second Class — can try offences punishable with imprisonment up to 1 year, or fine up to Rs 5,000, or both.
-In metropolitan areas (population over 1 million), Metropolitan Magistrates replace Judicial Magistrates and have the same powers as JMFCs.
-Special courts have been established under various Acts — NDPS courts, POCSO courts, NIA courts, CBI courts, and designated courts under the SC/ST (Prevention of Atrocities) Act.
+The criminal hierarchy (now under BNSS, 2023, replacing CrPC, 1973) runs from top to bottom: (a) Sessions Court (Sessions Judge, also District Judge on the civil side), can try all offences and impose any sentence including death (subject to HC confirmation); (b) Additional Sessions Court, can try all offences and impose any sentence except death; (c) Chief Judicial Magistrate (CJM), heads the district magistracy, can try offences punishable with up to 7 years; (d) Judicial Magistrate First Class (JMFC), can try offences up to 3 years or fine up to Rs 10,000; (e) Judicial Magistrate Second Class, can try offences up to 1 year or fine up to Rs 5,000.
+In metropolitan areas (population over 1 million), Metropolitan Magistrates replace Judicial Magistrates with JMFC-equivalent powers.
+Special courts operate under specific Acts: NDPS courts, POCSO courts, NIA courts, CBI courts, and SC/ST (Prevention of Atrocities) Act courts.
+The sentencing limits (7 years for CJM, 3 years for JMFC, 1 year for JM Second Class) and the death sentence restriction (Sessions can impose, Additional Sessions cannot) are perennial exam items.

 Appointment and Qualifications

-The appointment process for subordinate court judges follows two tracks.
-District Judges are appointed by the Governor under Article 233 — from two sources: (a) direct recruitment from the bar (advocates with at least 7 years of practice, recommended by the HC), and (b) promotion from the state judicial service.
-The ratio between direct recruitment and promotion varies by state (typically 50:50 or 25:75).
-Recruitment to the state judicial service (positions below district judge) is made by the State Public Service Commission in consultation with the High Court.
-Candidates must possess a law degree and meet other eligibility criteria prescribed by state rules.
-The All India Judicial Service (AIJS), envisaged under Article 312, has been debated for decades but never implemented.
-The AIJS would be a centralized recruitment system for district judges on the model of the Indian Administrative Service.
+District Judges are appointed by the Governor under Art 233 from two sources: direct recruitment from the bar (advocates with at least 7 years of practice, recommended by the HC) and promotion from the state judicial service.
+The ratio typically ranges from 50:50 to 25:75.
+State judicial service recruitment (below district judge) is handled by the SPSC in consultation with the HC.
+Candidates need a law degree and must meet state-prescribed eligibility criteria.
+The All India Judicial Service (AIJS), envisaged under Art 312, has been debated for decades but never implemented.
+It would centralize district judge recruitment on the IAS model.
 Proponents argue it would improve quality and fill vacancies faster.
-Opponents (including several High Courts and state bar associations) argue it would undermine state autonomy over the subordinate judiciary and that local knowledge is essential for judicial officers.
-The Supreme Court in All India Judges' Association cases has given directions for timely recruitment and has emphasized that vacancies in the subordinate judiciary must be filled expeditiously.
+Opponents (including several HCs and bar associations) argue it would undermine state autonomy and that local knowledge is essential.
+The SC in All India Judges' Association cases directed expeditious vacancy filling.
+The 7-year bar requirement, the Art 312 AIJS provision, and the centralization-vs-local-knowledge debate are tested in both Prelims and Mains.

 High Court Control Over Subordinate Courts